 The goal of most people who opt to study a world language is to eventually be able to speak that language.
 This requires a tremendous commitment from both the student and the teacher: a willingness to work hard consistently and an understanding that without this commitment, language acquisition will not occur.

 As the student, your first task is to train yourself to listen attentively in order to comprehend the French that you will hear.
 Notice the language that is going on around you.

 Your second task is to make a great effort to use the language yourself, as much as possible.
 This is the only way to achieve any kind of fluency in any language, ever.
 Be prepared to make mistakes.
 Imagine growing up, hearing English all around you, but never opening your mouth because you were afraid of making a mistake.

-Language is a product of a culture.
-So, beyond learning the language, learning about the rich aspects of Francophone (French-speaking world) culture will be an important part of this class.
+In addition, language is a product of a culture.
+So, beyond learning the language itself, learning about the rich aspects of Francophone (French-speaking world) culture will be an important part of this class.
 This may include exposure to new types of music, literature, food, art, and film.
 This can be greatly rewarding if you are willing to open yourself up to new, different experiences.
 Please plan to participate, work hard, have homework, make mistakes, and of course, have fun.

 1) Respect yourself and others.

 2) Be Responsible.